Upon release from prison, Clint plans to re-take the Law School Admission Test (LSAT) and attend Law School

 Clint Allen Lorance was born on December 13, 1984 to welder Tracy Allen Lorance and homemaker Anna Monroe Lorance in Hobart, Oklahoma.
-Clint has 2 older sisters, homemaker Deanna Lorance Malone (35) and avid Pentecostal missionary/minister Jeni Lorance Neeley (31).
-Clint's younger brother, Cody (26), followed in his father's footsteps and is a recently married welder and a new father of a baby girl.
+The family has since moved to Celeste , Texas.
+Clint has 2 older sisters, Deanna Lorance Malone and Jeni Lorance Neeley both have three children .
+Clint's younger brother, Cody , followed in his father's footsteps and is a welder/machine operator.
+Cody has two daughters.

 Clint has always been considered a 'twin" because of his cousin Jamie, who he has always been very close with growing up and are the same age.
 When Clint went off to the Army, Jamie began to work at the local Sheriff's department as a Corrections Officer where she met her now husband Greg, a Deputy Sheriff.